zephyrproject-rtos/zephyr/boards/arm/nrf52840_mdk/doc/nrf52840_mdk.rst

 Description
 ********

-The nRF52840-MDK is a versatile, easy-to-use IoT hardware platform for Bluetooth 5, Bluetooth Mesh, Thread, IEEE 802.15.4, ANT and 2.4GHz proprietary wireless applications using the nRF52840 SoC.
+The nRF52840-MDK is a versatile, easy-to-use IoT hardware platform for Bluetooth 5, Bluetooth Mesh, Thread, IEEE 802.15.4, ANT, and 2.4GHz proprietary wireless applications using the nRF52840 SoC.

 The development kit comes with a fully integrated debugger (also known as `DAPLink`_)that provides USB drag-and-drop programming, USB Virtual COM port and CMSIS-DAP interface.